Tombstone (film): Production

 Cosmatos was highly focused on accurate historical detail, including the costumes, props, customs, and scenery, to give them authenticity.
-All the mustaches in the movie were real.
+All the mustaches in the movie were real except Jon Tenney's (Sheriff Behan) who had to be clean shaven for his prior project, and was thus the only fake mustache in the movie.
 Val Kilmer practiced for a long time on his quick-draw speed and gave his character a genteel Southern accent.
 Two locations were used to make the town of Tombstone look bigger.
 The scene in which Wyatt throws an abusive card dealer (Billy Bob Thornton) out of a saloon was to show that Wyatt was a man who used psychology to intimidate.
 Thornton's lines in the scene were ad-libbed, as he was only told to "be a bully".

 Music

 Soundtrack

 The original motion picture soundtrack for Tombstone was originally released by Intrada Records on December 25, 1993.
 On March 16, 2006, an expanded two-disc version of the film score was also released by Intrada Records.
 The score was composed and produced by Bruce Broughton, and performed by the Sinfonia of London.
 David Snell conducted most of the score (although Broughton normally conducts his own scores, union problems mandated another conductor here), while Patricia Carlin edited the film's music.

-The score contains strong echoes of Max Steiner's music for John Ford's The Searchers (1956) with variations on the 'Indian Traders' theme used midway through the Ford movie.
 The album begins with the Cinergi logo, composed by Jerry Goldsmith and conducted by Broughton.

 Release

 Home media

 Following its cinematic release in theaters, the film was released on VHS video format on November 11, 1994.
 The Region 1 Code widescreen edition of the film was released on DVD in the United States on December 2, 1997.
 Special features for the DVD only include original theatrical trailers.
 A director's cut of Tombstone was also officially released on DVD on January 15, 2002.
-The DVD version includes a two-disc set and features "The Making of Tombstone" featurette in three parts; "An Ensemble Cast"; "Making an Authentic Western"; and "The Gunfight at the O.K.
+This two-disc set includes "The Making of Tombstone" featurette in three parts: "An Ensemble Cast", "Making an Authentic Western", and "The Gunfight at the O.K.
 Corral".
 Other features include an audio commentary by director George P. Cosmatos, an interactive Tombstone timeline, the director's original storyboards for the O.K.
-Corral sequence, the Tombstone "Epitaph" – an actual newspaper account, the DVD-ROM feature "Faro at the Oriental: Game of Chance", and a collectible Tombstone map.
+Corral sequence, the Tombstone "Epitaph" — an actual newspaper account, the DVD-ROM feature "Faro at the Oriental: Game of Chance", and a collectible Tombstone map.
 This DVD release is also THX certified and features a DTS 5.1 audio track.

 The widescreen high-definition Blu-ray Disc edition of the theatrical cut was released on April 27, 2010, featuring the making of Tombstone, director's original storyboards, trailers, and TV spots.
 A supplemental viewing option for the film in the media format of video-on-demand is available, as well.

+The film was released by Walt Disney Studios Home Entertainment on Ultra HD Blu-ray on April 22, 2025, featuring a 4K restoration.